 We hear the following phrases repeated over and over, “I can’t get this small change done right.
 I finally just gave up.”
 Or, “I’m on my fifth sample.”
 Or, “The sample looked good but the production run wasn’t even close.”

-Even though international material standards, units of measure (two to choose from), and material specifications and testing criteria all can be defined and measured, everything is not that simple.
+Although factories can define and measure international material standards, units of measure (two to choose from), and material specifications and testing criteria, everything isn’t that simple.
 Effective overseas manufacturing demands clear communication to describe exactly how to apply these standards.

 Clear, concise communication is one of the reasons companies prefer to work through ITI when considering overseas manufacturing.
 Our staff consists of native-born Americans as well as native Chinese speakers at our headquarters in Texas.
 The level of understanding and communication internally is at a very high level.
 So much so that literally nothing gets “lost in translation”.
 Our full-time China staff also has a number of individuals who “speak English” – some extremely well.
 But they don’t have to.
 They communicate face to face with factory personnel in their native language – Chinese.

 Let ITI help your overseas manufacturing project be a success by managing your communications, production, testing, and inspection.